wso2/docs-is/en/includes/guides/authentication/add-app-native-authentication.md

     {% endif %}

 ## Secure the authentication request
 In App-Native Authentication, users input their credentials directly into the application.
-Due to this, malicious applications mimicking the legitimate application may be able to capture user credentials.
+Hence, malicious applications mimicking the legitimate application may be able to capture user credentials.
+You can implement the following mechanisms to secure authentication requests.

-The Authentication API which enables app-native authentication does not require authentication.
-Therefore, you can implement the following mechanisms to secure authentication requests.
 While these mechanisms are only applicable for the initial authentication request, all subsequent requests are bound to it via a unique identifier (flowId), which prevents alterations during the process.

 - **Client attestation** - If the application is published in the Apple App Store or Google Play Store, attestation capabilities provided by the platform can be used to ensure the request originated from the legitimate client application.
 - **Client authentication** - If the application is capable of securely storing a client secret (confidential client), client authentication can be used to secure the request.